0xPolygonMiden/miden-node/docs/src/operator/monitoring.md

 We provide logging to `stdout` and an optional [OpenTelemetry](https://opentelemetry.io/) exporter for our traces.

+OpenTelemetry exporting can be enabled by specifying `--enable-otel` via the command-line or the `MIDEN_NODE_ENABLE_OTEL` environment variable when operating the node.

 We do _not_ export OpenTelemetry logs or metrics.
 Our end goal is to derive these based off of our tracing information.
 This approach is known as [wide-events](https://isburmistrov.substack.com/p/all-you-need-is-wide-events-not-metrics), [structured logs](https://newrelic.com/blog/how-to-relic/structured-logging), and